Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 ### Font

+The fonts used for this site are Merryweather and Lato with a backup of Sans-serif.

 ### Color Scheme

 ## Wireframes

-The wireframe was made using AdobeXD and exported to a pdf file.
+The wireframe was made using AdobeXD and exported as a pdf file.

 [View](assets/readme/pojoect-1.pdf)